sfarrens/presentations/_posts/0000-01-06-unit_testing.md

 > Add a new unit test for the `critical_density` function.
 Use the [Git workflow](#/4/18) that we established previously to implement the updated code via a MR/PR.

-> It is recommend that you work in pairs with each of you acting as the reviwer for the other's MR/PR.
+> It is recommend that you work in pairs with each of you acting as the reviwer for each other's MR/PR.